Bond bears smell blood, others claw for buying opportunity

 “If you’re a bond investor you’ll lose much more sleep than equities,” said Bernstein.

-Reporting by David Randall; Additional reporting by Karen Brettell and Megan Davies; Editing by Jennifer Ablan, Megan Davies and Leslie Adler
+Reporting by David Randall; Additional reporting by Karen Brettell and Megan Davies; Editing by Leslie Adler and Andrew Hay